vocon-it/kubernetes-ingress/examples-of-custom-resources/dos/README.md

-# BADOS
+# DOS

-In this example we deploy the NGINX Plus Ingress controller with [NGINX App Protect Dos](https://www.nginx.com/products/nginx-app-protect-dos/), a simple web application and then configure load balancing and BADOS protection for that application using the VirtualServer resource.
+In this example we deploy the NGINX Plus Ingress controller with [NGINX App Protect Dos](https://www.nginx.com/products/nginx-app-protect-dos/), a simple web application and then configure load balancing and DOS protection for that application using the VirtualServer resource.

 ## Prerequisites